Netfreak25/ScarePi/README.md

 ```
 #### 2) What is the Trigger for?
 - If you use Home-Automation you can call this url when a Event occurs, on for example a "Motion Sensor"
 - I am using it in combination with IOBroker.
-As soon as a Motion Sensors is troggered the URL gets called.
+As soon as a Motion Sensors gets triggered the URL gets called and the Playback starts